evernym/sovrin-environments/vagrant/sandbox/DevelopmentEnvironment/README.md

-Each Vagrant provisioner has it's own directory.
-See the README in your chosen provisioner.
+Each Vagrant provider has it's own directory.
+See the README in your chosen provider.

-# Provisioners
+# Vagrant Providers

 ## AWS - EC2 Amazon Linux AMI, t2.small (1 vCPU, 2 GiB RAM) with 16 GiB EBS disk
 Suitable for AWS Lambda development